 How to run services on Docker Swarm

-Apache Spark Cluster on Docker Swarm
+Create an Apache Spark Cluster with Docker Swarm

 This is a follow up tutorial to – “How to create a docker swarm cluster“.
 I already introduced you to the Docker Swarm Basics and showed you how to generate a Swarm.
 Today it’s all about providing services in a swarm.
 I’ll make you more comfortable with more Swarm commands, explain what the Docker Hub is and show you how you can deploy services to Docker Swarm.
 The application we deploy to Swarm is Apache Spark.
 Spark is an open-source cluster computing framework from the Apache Foundation, which is mainly used for data processing.